hashicorp/consul-template/README.md

     enabled = true

     # This specifies the number of attempts to make before giving up.
 Each
     # attempt adds the exponential backoff sleep time.
-Setting this to a
+Setting this to
-    # negative number will implement an unlimited number of retries.
+    # zero will implement an unlimited number of retries.
     attempts = 12

     # This is the base amount of time to sleep between retry attempts.
 Each